xai-bjr/XXai/README.md

 **Specialty:** Cyber Operations & Programming

-**Secret:** Even secret agents need hobbies… mine are faster, bigger, and a little out of this world! 🌌🕵️🏎️💻
+**Secret:** Even secret agents need hobbies… mine are faster, bigger, and a little out of this world! 🌌🕵️🏎️💻 + they need mind too do it ok.